Iraneus/betamedneed/_services/earning.md

 Every once in a while, opportunities arise for experienced and emerging professionals who have some time to spare to be part of multiple paid projects and activities.

-As a clinician, the interesting thing is that some of the earning opportunities are also opportunities to learn more and add to your knowledge.
+As a clinician, the interesting thing is that some of the opportunities to earn are also learning opportunities to add to your knowledge.